srlindsey07/Scheduler/backend/README.md

 * JUnit v5

 ## How to Run
-* Clone this repository
+* Clone this repository.
-* Start up your local MongoDB server on default port 27017
+* Start up your local MongoDB server on default port 27017.
+  * Alternatively, replace the value for `spring.data.mongodb.uri` in application.properties with your own URI to a MongoDB instance.
-* Build the project
+* Build the project.
-* Once built successfully, run the main method
+* Once built successfully, run `./mvnw spring-boot:run`.

 ## API Endpoints
 ```